zm1990s/dify-docs/en/guides/knowledge-base/integrate-knowledge-within-application.md

 ![](../../../img/en-n-to-1.png)

 Although this method does not require the configuration of a [Rerank](https://docs.dify.ai/learn-more/extended-reading/retrieval-augment/rerank) model, it only identifies one knowledge base.
-The effectiveness of this retrieval strategy relies heavily on the LLM's interpretation of the knowledge base description.
+The effectiveness of this retrieval strategy relies on the LLM's interpretation of the knowledge base description.
 This may lead to suboptimal judgments during the retrieval process, potentially resulting in incomplete or inaccurate answers, thereby impacting the quality of query outcomes.

-Starting in September, this approach will be automatically transitioned to **multi-route recall**, so please prepare accordingly.
+Starting in September, this approach will be automatically transitioned to **Multi-path retrieval** mode, so please switch it in advance.

 In N-to-1 mode, the effectiveness of retrieval is influenced by three primary factors: